rems-project/sail-arm/arm-v8.5-a/README.md

 https://developer.arm.com/products/architecture/cpu-architecture/a-profile/exploration-tools

 (with additional glue code and system register material needed to boot an OS).
-The Sail version currently contains all 64-bit instructions.
+The Sail version currently contains all 32-bit and 64-bit instructions.

 ## Building